Home »

-In this article, we will learn how we can create threads in java?
-Here, we have examples, in which we are creating threads by extending Thread class and by implementing Runnable interface.
+In this tutorial, we will learn how to create threads in Java.
+Here, we have examples, in which we are creating threads by extending the Thread class and by implementing the Runnable interface.
+By Jyoti Singh Last updated : January 26, 2024

 Threads are lightweight processes.
 A process is a complete program while a thread is a small task which may or may not independent.
 Each java program contains a main thread which is responsible for the execution of main method.Threads is basically used for asynchronous tasks that is for background processing and to use the concept of multitasking.